mikeyQwn/edi/README.md

 Some of the supported keymaps are:

-- h,j,k,l - move the cursor
+- h,j,k,l/arrow keys - move the cursor
 - G - move cursor to the end of the file
 - 0,$,^ - move cursor to line start/end/first non-whitespace char
-- e - move cursor to the end of the word
+- e - move cursor to the end of the next word
+- b - move cursor to the start of the previous word
 - Ctrl+u,Ctrl+d - move the cursor half of the screen up/down
 - u,Ctrl+r - undo/redo
 - i - enter insert mode